zambal/eml/README.md

 </div>
 ```

-Except for some key functions in the `Eml` module, not much reference
-documentation exists currently.
-Please read on for a walk-through that
-tries to cover most of Eml's features.
+Please read on for a walk-through that tries to cover most of Eml's features.

 ### Why?